Awards and Sponsorships

 Several awards are available for 2020.
 All awards will be presented June 5th, 2020.
 They are:

 - Millbank’s Social Marketing Award for Innovation in the Environmental Field

 - The Phillip Kotler Social Marketing Distinguished Service Award

-We would like to invite individuals to nominate candidates for the 2016 Outstanding New Professional Award sponsored by Taproot Creative.
+We would like to invite individuals to nominate candidates for the 2020 Outstanding New Professional Award sponsored by The Taproot Agency.
 Social marketing has been recognized as a viable approach to behavior change for the past 40 years.
 As the field continues to shift and evolve to address the emerging issues of the 21st century, so too must the leaders of this field.
-One focus of the 24th Social Marketing Conference is to provide recognition to the up and coming leaders of this field.
-To do so, we are recognizing an “Outstanding New Professional” at the 2016 conference.
+One focus of the 26 Social Marketing Conference is to provide recognition to the up and coming leaders of this field.
+To do so, we are recognizing an “Outstanding New Professional” at the 2020 conference.